bitterhalt/personal-arch-install-guide/README.md

 For /(root) partition use the following configuration: New -> Size: rest of free space -> Type Linux filesystem.

-After you review Partition Table select Write, answer with yes in order to apply
+After you review Partition Table select "Write", answer with "yes" in order to apply

 **Format partitions**